 Pros, and Cons.

 Records, so you can play back for police, etc.

 The Cameras have no audio function.

-I recommend you buy this CCTV kit from here.
-Click.
+I can very much recommend you buy this system from here.

 If you have the extra money, and would like higher quality cameras, then this may be a better system for you to look into.

 If you aren’t too good with DIY, or do not have the time – Swann could also install for you.
 Click here for more information!